-(A) Coastal Development Administrative Permit.
+- (A) Coastal Development Administrative Permit.
 The purpose of Coastal Development Administrative Permits is to provide for the administrative issuance of coastal development permits.
 The coastal permit administrator may process as an administrative permit any coastal development permit application for the types of projects specified below, and emergency projects specified in Section 20.720.090.
-Development projects Actions by an approving authority on an application for a coastal development permit which are appealable to the Coastal Commission pursuant to the Coastal Act (Public Resources Code Section 30603(a)), including, but not limited to, any subdivision or other division of land, shall not be processed as an administrative permit.

-(1) Any single family residence that is a principal permitted use within the zoning district in which the development site is located;

-(2) Any other development specifically authorized as a principal permitted use within the zoning district in which the development site is located.

-(3) Improvements to an existing structure that has all required-development approvals from the Mendocino Historical Review Board.

-(4) Any other developments not in excess of one hundred thousand dollars (\$ 100,000), other than any division of land.
+Actions by an approving authority on an application for a coastal development permit which are appealable to the Coastal Commission pursuant to the Coastal Act (Public Resources Code Section 30603(a)), including, but not limited to, any subdivision or other division of land, shall not be processed as an administrative permit. - (1) Any Single-Family residence that is a principal permitted use within the zoning district in which the development site is located. - (2) Any other development specifically authorized as a principal permitted use within the zoning district in which the development site is located. - (3) Improvements to an existing structure that has all required approvals from the Mendocino Historical Review Board. - (4) Any other developments not in excess of one hundred thousand dollars (\$100,000), other than any division of land.

-(5) Any other development that is not appealable to the Coastal Commission if the Coastal Permit Administrator determines (a) that it involves no potential for any significant adverse effects, either individually or cumulatively, on coastal resources or public access to and along the shoreline, and and (b) that the development it will be consistent with the certified Mendocino Town Local Coastal Program, and (c) if the development is located between the first continuous public road and the sea as shown on the adopted Coastal Commission Mendocino Town Post-LCP Certification Permit and Appeal Jurisdiction Map, the public access and recreation policies of Chapter 3 of the Coastal Act Public Resources Code Sections 30210-30224).
-The determination by the Coastal Permit Administrator shall be made in writing and based upon factual evidence.

-(B) Coastal Development Use Permit.
-A use permit must be secured, pursuant to the requirements of these regulations, prior to the initiation, amendment, or expansion of a use or development that is permitted only as a conditional use in the a Zoning District in which it is located. particular district.

-(C) Coastal Development Variance.
+- (5) Any other development that is not appealable to the Coastal Commission if the Coastal Permit Administrator determines (a) that it involves no potential for any significant adverse effects, either individually or cumulatively, on coastal resources or public access to and along the shoreline, and (b) that the development will be consistent with the certified Mendocino Town Local Coastal Program.
+The determination by the Coastal Permit Administrator shall be made in writing and based upon factual evidence. - (B) Coastal Development Use Permit.
+A use permit must be secured, pursuant to the requirements of these regulations, prior to the initiation, amendment, or expansion of a use or development that is permitted only as a conditional use in the Zoning District in which it is located. - (C) Coastal Development Variance.
 Variances are discretionary adjustments in the regulations contained in this Division.
-Variances may only be granted to allow deviations from standards governing such development conditions as setbacks, building heights, floor area ratio, and lot width.
-Variances shall not be granted to allow deviations from use limitations.

-minimum lot sizes, and density requirements or any other Mendocino Town LCP requirements.

-(D) Coastal Development Standard Permit.
-A coastal development standard permit must be secured for any other development as activity not specified above which is defined as a development in Section 20.608.023(B), including, but not limited to, land divisions, lot line adjustments, and any other entitlement for use, unless specifically exempted by any of the provisions of Section 20.720.020-Ceastal Commission Categorical Exclusion No. E-96-1.
+Variances may only be granted to allow deviations from standards governing setbacks, building heights, floor area ratio, and lot width.
+Variances shall not be granted to allow deviations from use limitations, minimum lot sizes, and density requirements or any other Mendocino Town LCP requirements. - (D) Coastal Development Standard Permit.
+A coastal development standard permit must be secured for any other development as defined in Section 20.608.023(E), including, but not limited to, land divisions, lot line adjustments, and any other entitlement for use, unless specifically exempted by any of the provisions of Section 20.720.020.